Top questions about Chemical Recycling

 - Development of the business case for the chemical recycling of plastic waste.

-- What mechanical recycling can do: Only 15% of the collected plastic waste in the EU currently finds its way back into the EU market.
-85% is incinerated and sent to landfill as the plastic waste is often contaminated and/or mixed and thus cannot be handled by mechanical recycling which is currently the only recycling technology available at large scale.
+Mechanical and chemical recycling complement each other: When plastic waste is contaminated and/or mixed, it cannot be effectively processed by mechanical recycling, which is currently the only large-scale recycling technology available.
 Mechanical recycling is effective in tackling “pure” plastic waste such as, for example, water bottles.
-But when it comes to recycling plastic waste with functional additives in it, chemical recycling could be a useful option.
+But when it comes to recycling plastic waste containing functional additives, as well as hard-to-recycle plastic waste, which currently largely ends up in incinerators, landfills or gets exported, chemical recycling becomes an important solution.

 Chemical recycling may lead to plastic waste becoming circular, but how sustainable is the process itself?